abridged/discord-bot-template/README.md

    - The agent will help you run `npm run bot:dev` and `npm run dev` in separate terminals
    - Explain how to verify the bot is online

+4. "Test my deployed commands"
+   - Once your bot is online, go to your Discord server where the bot is added
+   - Type `/ping` in any text channel where the bot has access
+   - The bot should respond with "Pong!"
+   - This confirms your bot is properly set up and responding to commands

 ## For Returning Developers

 If you've already set up the project and are returning to development: